VISIT OUR ART STORE ▶

 • With Gum Arabic: paint spreads slowly, and keeps form

-Even on an incline, I can control it more with Gum Arabic.
+Even on an incline, they can control it more with Gum Arabic.

 Improve Brushstroke Texture Using Gum Arabic Medium

-Gum Arabic also changes how your brushstrokes look, especially in fine detail!
+Gum Arabic also changes how brushstrokes look, especially in fine detail!

 Smoother and More Consistent Brushstrokes with Gum Arabic